myvsky/avito-fav-map/README.md

 # **Avito Favorites Map**
-## _Display ads positions from Avito Favorites on Yandex Maps with Geocoder API_
+Display Avito Favorites ads locations on Yandex Maps with Geocoder API.

 ## **Description**
 We use cookies from browser specified in `settings.ini`.